inhaus/uor-json-schema/README.md

 git checkout main properties.json schema.json
 ```

-7. Make any required updates to `reference.md` if the references require updating.
+8. Make any required updates to `reference.md` if the references require updating.
-8. Commit the changes to the `release` branch.
+9. Commit the changes to the `release` branch but don't push to remote yet.
-9. Create a new tag on the `release` branch to reflect the new release version.
+10. Create a new tag on the `release` branch to reflect the new release version.
 E.g.

 ```bash
 git tag v2.0.1
 ```

-10. Push the changes to the remote repository and include all tags:
+11. Push the changes to the remote repository and include all tags:

 ```bash
 git push origin --tags
 ```

-11. In the [Tags section](https://github.com/inhaus/uor-json-schema/tags) you should see the new tag listed in the repo.
+12. In the [Tags section](https://github.com/inhaus/uor-json-schema/tags) you should see the new tag listed in the repo.
-12. In the [Release section](https://github.com/inhaus/uor-json-schema/releases) click "Draft new release".
+13. In the [Release section](https://github.com/inhaus/uor-json-schema/releases) click "Draft new release".
-13. Select "Target: release" as the branch.
+14. Select "Target: release" as the branch.
-14. Select the latest tag that has just been added.
+15. Select the latest tag that has just been added.
-15. Add release title and summary details in a style similar to previous releases.
+16. Add release title and summary details in a style similar to previous releases.
-16. Preview the release to ensure it's correct before clicking "Publish release".
+17. Preview the release to ensure it's correct before clicking "Publish release".
-17. The release should now be created.
+18. The release should now be created.
 Download the assets file to check it contains the correct files (`properties.json`, `schema.json`, `reference.md`).
 There should not be any other files included.
-18. If all is correct the Assets zip file can now be distributed.
+19. If all is correct the Assets zip file can now be distributed.